 In fact, some 70 million Americans currently use some form of an HMO for their healthcare.
-This might be by choice and might be because it’s what their employer offers.
-With several different HMO models to choose from, HMOs have become a quality choice.
+HMO is an acronym for health maintenance organization.
+An HMO insurance plan limits access to certain physicians and hospitals, often requires referrals, and frequently has deductibles.
+Many employers now only offer HMO plans due to their lower cost.
+With several different HMO models to choose from, HMO insurance plans have become a favorite choice.

 Are you considering an HMO for your healthcare services?
-Wondering which model of the HMO would work best for you and your family?
-Read on to learn more about the HMO models that are available and then the pros and cons of selecting an HMO for your healthcare coverage.
+Wondering which HMO plan would work best for you and your family?
+Read on to learn more about the different types of HMO models available, as well as the pros and cons of selecting HMO for your healthcare coverage.

 What Are HMOs?

-A health maintenance organization or an HMO is one type of managed health care.
-The common type of healthcare requires its users to get medical services from a network of providers including doctors. healthcare providers, and hospitals.
+A health maintenance organization or an HMO is a type of managed health care.
+HMO plans require its users to get medical services from a network of providers and hospitals that are specifically contracted with the HMO plan.
+Members in HMO plans choose a primary care physician that is seen on a regular basis and helps to coordinate care with specialists and other providers.
 HMOs tend to focus on wellness, prevention, and integrated care.

 Types of HMO Models

 Now that you understand how HMOs work, let’s take a closer look at some options.
-There are several different models of HMOs a provider could participate in.
-The HMO typically has different divisions of the HMO model.
-Employees of the HMO choose where they fit best.
+There are several different models of HMOs a provider may choose to participate in.

-Here are the different types of HMO models:
+There are four different types of HMO models: